 We don't really have a zombie-driving game around at the moment, and The Following plugs this niche perfectly.
 There's even a new, evolved (and much more deadly) version of the Volatiles, who are instant death if you encounter one either whilst in your buggy or sneaking around at night.
 Regardless, you'll have to dodge them as you drive around investigating a cult who seem to be immune to the zombie virus.
 The responsive steering makes careering down roads a delight, but beware: the more you swerve out of the way of zombies, the bigger the horde following you will get.
 Not that it's an issue, because as soon as you take your foot off the brake, sit back, and slam that gas pedal, in no time you'll understand why we love The Following.

 7. Urban Dead

-Wait, one of the best zombie games you can play right now looks like an AngelFire website that hasn't been updated in two decades?
+Wait, one of the best zombie games you can play right now looks like an Angelfire website that still has a Y2K countdown clock?
 Yep.
 Urban Dead is a browser-based zombie MMORPG that has been running since 2005, hosting an endless war between desperate survivors and roving hordes of undead.
 Don't let the looks fool you - this game runs in real time, there's quite a lot to it, and it is intense.